wacncontent/CustomizeTool/removeCommentOutput2/articles/virtual-machines/virtual-machines-planned-maintenance.md

 This planned maintenance event will impact the availability of your application for this type of virtual machine configuration.
 Azure offers a 1-week advanced notification for planned maintenance of  virtual machines in the single-instance configuration.

 ### Email notification
 For single-instance and multi-instance virtual machine configurations only, Azure sends email communication in advance to alert you of the upcoming planned maintenance (1-week in advance for single-instance and 48-hours in advance for multi-instance).
-This email will be sent to the account administrator and co-administrator email accounts provided in the subscription.
+This email will be sent to the primary email account provided by the subscription.
 Here is an example of this type of email:

 <!--Image reference-->
 ![][image1]